I have a question about ...

 If my child decides to quit, is it possible to get a refund?

-A refund is available upon request prior to the close of registration for the player’s division.
-A refund due to medical reasons is available upon request prior to the start of the division’s season.
-After Opening Day, NO REFUNDS are allowed.
+A refund due to medical reasons is available upon request prior to the start of the season.

 Can I keep my child down in a lower division or have her play up a division a year early?